 The most important thing to remember is that no one wets the bed on purpose.
 It's something you can't help doing.
 For some reason, kids who wet the bed can't feel that their bladders are full and don't wake up to pee in the toilet.
 Sometimes a kid who wets the bed will have a realistic dream that he or she is in the bathroom peeing — only to wake up later and discover that the bed is all wet.

 Many kids who wet the bed are very deep sleepers.
 Do your parents complain that it's hard to wake you up?
 Trying to wake up someone who wets the bed can be hard — the person just stays asleep.

 Some kids who wet the bed do it every single night.
 Others wet some nights and are dry on others.
 A lot of kids say that they seem to be drier when they sleep at a friend's or a relative's house.
 That's because kids who are anxious about wetting the bed might not sleep much or only very lightly.
 So the brain may be thinking, "Hey, you!
 Don't wet someone else's bed!"
 This can help you stay dry even if you're not aware of it.

 What Can Help?

 The good news is that almost all kids who wet the bed eventually stop.
 So if you wet every night, don't be discouraged.
 And don't worry that you're not normal, either physically or emotionally.
 Bedwetting is not usually caused by a problem with your body or your feelings.

 It's likely that bedwetting will go away on its own.
-In fact, 15 out of 100 kids who wet the bed will stop every year without any treatment at all.
-But if you have this problem it's still a good idea for you and your parents to talk to your doctor about it.
+But if you have this problem, it's still a good idea for you and your parents to talk to your doctor about it.

 Some kids who have other problems, like constipation (when you aren't pooping regularly), daytime wetting, or urinary infections (UTIs), may need some extra tests.